kashperova/airbus-ship-detection/README.md

 in ```Config``` class which point to directories with training images and masks, as well as directories for augmented and testing data (located in ```config.py```).

-In <a href = "">EDA notebook</a> I propose 2 ways for downloading data using Kaggle API.
+In <a href = "notebooks/eda.ipynb">EDA notebook</a> I propose 2 ways for downloading data using Kaggle API.
 Firstly, you should upload your kaggle.json with API key and run such command:

 ```!kaggle competitions download -c airbus-ship-detection```